Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 Why did the Flow Bubble shrink to a small icon or dot on Android?

-The bubble has a "shrink when not in use" feature that minimizes it after 5 seconds of inactivity.
+The bubble has a "shrink when not in use" feature that minimizes it after a short period of inactivity.
 Control this in Wispr Flow SettingsBubble Size:

-• Shrink the bubble when not in use: Collapses the bubble to a small icon after 5 seconds of being idle.
+• Shrink the bubble when not in use: Collapses the bubble to a small icon when it's idle.
 Turn this off to keep the bubble at full size.

 • Shrink to a dot: Makes the bubble shrink to an even smaller dot.
 Only available when the main shrink toggle is on.